Muchelney Abbey: History

 Between the 13th century and the dissolution five monks were sent from Muchelney to the University of Oxford studying at either Canterbury College or Gloucester College.
 By the 16th century the Abbey included an Abbey Church, the demesne farm barton, an almonry, the parish church of St Peter and St Paul with its vicarage, and a Cross dating from the 15th century (moved in 1830 to near the parish church).
 The monastic church was built on the site of an early Saxon Church.

 In the inquiry into monastic finances of 1535, Muchelney was recorded as distributing £6 13s 4d in cash as alms.

 In 1538 the Abbey with all land and possessions was surrendered by the monks to Henry VIII in the course of the Dissolution of the Monasteries.
 The main buildings of the abbey were then demolished, although some of the decorative floor tiles were relaid in the neighbouring Church of St Peter and St Paul.
 The whole property and advowson was then granted to Edward Seymour, Earl of Hertford, later 1st Duke of Somerset.
 On his execution in 1552 it reverted to The Crown.
 Stone from the abbey was used in many of the local buildings.
 In 1872 when collecting stone labourers found a blue stone coffin lid under which the pavement of the 14th century lady chapel was uncovered.
 In 1924 a pageant was held at the site, involving around 500 people, representing the history of the abbey from its foundation to the dissolution.

 In 1927 the ruins of the abbey were taken over by the Office of Works, and later passed to English Heritage.
 The Abbot's House was designated as a Grade I listed building in 1959.

 Architecture

 The Abbey is the second largest in Somerset after Glastonbury.
 The church is 192 ft long and 52 ft wide.
 Of the main building only some foundation walls remain.
 The south cloister walk and the north wall of a refectory are other surviving features.
 The south cloister includes remnants of the arcading and fan vault ceiling.

 The only intact structure is the Abbot's House with well-preserved architectural features including external stonework and inside a great chamber with ornate fireplace, carved settle and stained glass, and timber roof.
-Some of the wall paintings within the abbots house are in need of restoration.
+Some of the wall paintings within the abbot’s house are in need of restoration.

 An unusual attraction is the nearby thatched two-storey monks' reredorter or lavatory, which is considered unique in Britain.

 A barn west of the abbey is a scheduled monument.